 The programme builds on learning about care pathway level improvement and training improvement coaches from two previous Health Foundation-funded programmes: Flow Cost Quality and the Sheffield Microsystems Coaching Academy.

-The Sheffield team, or Central FCA, has developed a one-year action learning course to train clinicians and managers in the combination of team coaching skills and improvement science.
+The core FCA programme team, the Central FCA, developed a one-year action learning course to train NHS staff in team coaching skills and improvement science.

 For further information about the project, please email email@example.com.